Parallel Lives

 The Parallel Lives (Βίοι Παράλληλοι, Bíoi Parállēloi; Vītae Parallēlae) is a series of 48 biographies of famous men written in Greek by the Greco-Roman philosopher, historian, and Apollonian priest Plutarch, probably at the beginning of the second century.
-The lives are arranged in pairs to illuminate their common moral virtues or failings.
+The lives are arranged in pairs to illuminate the common moral virtues or failings of their subjects.

-The surviving Parallel Lives comprises 23 pairs of biographies, each pair consisting of one Greek and one Roman of similar destiny, such as Alexander the Great and Julius Caesar, or Demosthenes and Cicero.
+The surviving Parallel Lives consists of 23 pairs of biographies, each pair consisting of one Greek and one Roman whose lives Plutarch viewed as similar, such as Alexander the Great and Julius Caesar, or Demosthenes and Cicero.
 There are also four singular Lives, recounting the stories of Artaxerxes, Aratus, Galba, and Otho.
 Traces of other biographies point to an additional twelve single Lives that are now missing.

 It is a work of considerable importance, not only as a source of information about the individuals described, but also about the times in which they lived.

 Motivation

 Parallel Lives was Plutarch's second set of biographical works, following the Lives of the Roman Emperors from Augustus to Vitellius.
 Of these, only the Lives of Galba and Otho survive.

 As he explains in the first paragraph of his Life of Alexander, Plutarch's interest was primarily ethical rather than historical ("For it is not Histories that I am writing, but Lives").
 He was concerned with exploring the influence of character, good or bad, on the lives and destinies of famous men.
 He wished to shed light on the actions and achievements of the Greek men of the distant past through his comparisons with the more recent past of Rome.
 George Wyndham's introduction in the 1895 publication of the Lives writes of:[Plutarch's] desire, as a man, to draw the noble Grecians, long since dead, a little nearer to the noonday of the living...By placing them side by side, he gave back to the Greeks that touch which they had lost with the living in the death of Greece, and to the Romans that distinction from everyday life which they were fast beginning to lose.Because the men he wrote about had been dead nearly 300 years before Plutarch's time, his writing was largely based on manuscripts of uncertain accuracy.
 Plutarch himself had little faith in the historic truth found in resources from the past.
 In his life of Pericles, he states:It is so hard to find out the truth of anything by looking at the record of the past.
 The process of time obscures the truth of former times, and even contemporaneous writers disguise and twist the truth out of malice or flattery.